 Imagine a streaming service that uses usage-based billing.
 While it makes sense to charge by data used, customers may feel that they should be charged by how many videos they watch or songs they listen to.
 Customers may be confused about how their bill matches up to what they have consumed.

 If you would have difficulty explaining a metered billing system to your customers, then perhaps you should go for a traditional subscription billing model.

 Of course, it’s entirely possible to combine the two approaches.
-Several businesses have already done this by charging base prices through subscription fees and then adding on usage-based prices for things like overage charges.
+Several businesses have already done this by charging base prices through subscription fees and then adding on usage-based rates for things like overage charges.

-It’s also possible to create tiers by grouping together products and usage terms into categories, with each tier having its own price.
+It’s also possible to create tiers by grouping together products and usage terms into categories, with each tier having its price.
 This gives users some flexibility while ensuring they get billed in a way they understand.

 3. How Does Customer Consumption Affect your Costs?

 How much can a single customer affect overall operation costs?
 What about the entire customer base?
 Are your customers directly responsible for a heightened electricity bill or for using more bandwidth?

 Metered billing is a good fit for businesses where customer consumption has a drastic impact on operating costs, mainly if you deliver products and services continuously.

 4. How Often do Customers Make Purchases?